dmandelin/world/notes.md

   luxury goods
 - Trade goods that start coming in for temples, different luxuries at first used for collective purposes
+- Optional: Model some people as nomads even in river tiles.

 ### 4200 BC